RIB ANATOMY

 Function

-• Considered a subset of false ribs, as they do not contribute to the sternum's structure
+• Considered a subset of false ribs, as they do not contribute to your sternum's structure

 BIBLIOGRAPHY